NiantongDong/EC601/Project 2/README.md

 Without this step , you may not able to call the API to analyze.

-In my code, I only analyze the tweets from Hashtag search.
+In my code, I only analyze the tweets from my home page.
 You can change it to other json file if you want.

 To run this program, use terminal to run this line
 ```cmd